Dr. Lonnie Smith: Solo career; Finger Lickin' Good

-After two albums under Benson's leadership, It's Uptown and Cookbook, Smith recorded his first solo album (Finger Lickin' Good Soul Organ) in 1967, with George Benson and Melvin Sparks on guitar, Ronnie Cuber on baritone sax, and Marion Booker on drums.
+After two albums under Benson's leadership, It's Uptown and Cookbook, Smith recorded his first solo album (Finger Lickin' Good Soul Organ) in 1967, with George Benson (and guest Melvin Sparks) on guitar, Ronnie Cuber on baritone sax, and Marion Booker on drums.
 This combination remained stable for the next five years.

 After recording several albums with Benson, Smith became a solo recording artist and subsequently recorded over 30 albums under his own name.
 Numerous prominent jazz artists joined Smith on his albums and in his live performances, including Lee Morgan, David "Fathead" Newman, King Curtis, Terry Bradds, Blue Mitchell, Joey DeFrancesco and Joe Lovano.

 Blue Note Records

 In 1967, Smith met Lou Donaldson, who put him in contact with Blue Note Records.
-Donaldson asked the quartet to record an album for Blue Note, Alligator Bogaloo, which was recorded in April 1967.
-Blue Note signed Smith in 1968, and he released five albums on the label, including Think! (with Lee Morgan, David Newman, Melvin Sparks and Marion Booker) and Turning Point (with Lee Morgan, Bennie Maupin, Melvin Sparks and Idris Muhammad).
+Donaldson asked Smith and Benson to record with him on his Blue Note album, Alligator Bogaloo, which was recorded in April 1967, and included Melvin Lastie Sr., and Leo Morris (AKA Idris Muhammad).
+Blue Note signed Smith in 1968, and he released five albums on the label, including Think! (with Lee Morgan, David Newman, Melvin Sparks, and Marion Booker) and Turning Point (with Lee Morgan, Bennie Maupin, Melvin Sparks, and Idris Muhammad).

 Smith's next album Move Your Hand was recorded at the Club Harlem in Atlantic City, New Jersey, in August 1969.
 The album's reception allowed his reputation to grow beyond the Northeast.
-He recorded another studio album, Drives, and another live album (unreleased at the time), Live at Club Mozambique (recorded in Detroit on May 21, 1970), before leaving Blue Note.
+He recorded another studio album, Drives, and a live album (unreleased at the time), Live at Club Mozambique (recorded in Detroit on May 21, 1970), before leaving Blue Note.

-Smith recorded one album in 1971 for Creed Taylor's CTI label, which had already signed George Benson.
-After a break from recording, he then spent most of the mid-1970s with producer Sonny Lester and his Groove Merchant label, then with Lester's LRC labels.
+Smith recorded one album in 1971 for Creed Taylor's CTI subsidiary label, Kudu, CTI having already signed George Benson.
+After a break from recording, he then spent most of the mid-1970s with producer Sonny Lester and his Groove Merchant label, then with Lester's new group of LRC labels.
 It resulted in four albums, with the music output veering between jazz, soul, funk, fusion and even the odd disco-styled track.

 Smith rejoined the Blue Note label in March 2015.
 He released his first Blue Note album in 45 years titled Evolution which was released January 29, 2016, featuring special guests: Robert Glasper and Joe Lovano.
 His second Blue Note album All in My Mind was recorded live at "The Jazz Standard" in NYC (celebrating his 75th birthday with his longtime musical associates: guitarist Jonathan Kreisberg and drummer Johnathan Blake), and released January 12, 2018.
 His third Blue Note album, Breathe was also recorded live and released March 26, 2021.
 It features Iggy Pop on two studio vocal tracks, "Why Can't We Live Together" and "Sunshine Superman".